 This model uses online courses to productize your coaching program, turning it into a fully-fledged online information product.
 Going this route can help you achieve incredible scale.
 Because once you’ve created your digital asset once, you can keep selling it to your audience.

 Financial Coach Academy is a great example of this category.
 Run by a duo of financial coaches, the team uses Thinkific to offer an 11-week online course on personal finance, designed to help other coaches achieve financial independence in their business.

 This model enables you to fully productize your one on one coaching program.
 But keep in mind that your online course doesn’t have to replace your existing program.
 You could position it as an upsell, downsell, or as complementary to your one on one coaching program.

 Having a membership site is similar to having a standalone online course with a couple of key differences.
 Membership sites operate with no definitive end date and are priced at a monthly recurring subscription.
 This way, members are incentivized to stick around indefinitely and engage with the fresh content and community.

-Someone who uses this model well is Tiffany “The Budgetnista” Aliche.
-She runs a membership site on Thinkific called Live Richer Academy where she coaches people towards financial independence.
-With a subscription, members get access to past and future online training programs as well as live coaching from financial experts.
+Someone who uses this model well is Natalie Eckdahl, founder of the BizChix Community.
+She runs a membership site through Thinkific where she coaches female entrepreneurs towards business profitability and success.
+With a monthly subscription, members get access to focused group training, co-working hours, and pre-recorded content.

 Membership sites publish new training content on a regular basis and place a major emphasis on community building.
 Participants have access to all the other members in the program, which is often a key motivating factor in their purchase decision.